 Rotten Tomatoes rating: 63%

-Synopsis: Based on a 2012 play of the same name by Samuel D. Hunter, the film centres around an obese and lonely English teacher, Charlie (Fraser), who rarely leaves his room.
+Synopsis: Based on a 2012 play of the same name by Samuel D. Hunter, this A24 film centres around an obese and lonely English teacher, Charlie (Fraser), who rarely leaves his room.
 A surprising turn of events leads Charlie to make desperate efforts to reconnect with his estranged teenage daughter, Ellie (Sink).

 About the movie: After its worldwide premiere at the 79th Venice International Film Festival held in 2022, The Whale received a six-minute standing ovation from the audience.
 The movie also marked the first Academy Award win of Fraser’s career.
 He took home the Oscar for Best Actor in a Leading Role at the 95th annual Academy Awards.

 This story first appeared on Lifestyle Asia Bangkok

 Answer: A24 is an indie movie production studio.
 It is the name behind Oscar-winning masterpieces like 'Everything Everywhere All At Once', 'Moonlight' and more.
 It was founded by film executives Daniel Katz, David Fenkel and John Hodges in 2012.

 Answer: A24 is often considered great by critics and viewers alike because the production house consistently delivers incredible cinema with unconventional plots.
 An apt example being their 2022 movie 'X', where a group of young filmmakers set out to make an adult film in rural Texas but end up fighting for their lives after getting caught.
 Not to forget, their creations feature brilliantly crafted characters.
 From protagonist Connie Nikas fighting tooth and nail to save his younger brother in 'Good Time' (2017), to the group of teens planning a deadly party game at a remote family mansion in 'Bodies Bodies Bodies' (2022), A24 movie characters don't shy away from taking risks.